-The Quran teaches: “They ask you about the spoils of war, say the spoils belong to Allah and the Messenger.
+The Majestic Quran teaches: “They ask you about the spoils of war, say the spoils belong to Allah and the Messenger.
 So, fear Allah and make peace among yourselves, and obey Allah and His Messenger, if you are true believers.
 The believers’ hearts tremble with fear at the mention of Allah, their faith grows stronger whenever His verses are recited, and they put trust in their Lord.
 They perform the prayer and spend from what We have provided, they’re true believers; reserved for them are lofty ranks with their Lord, and forgiveness and a generous provision” (Al Anfal: 1-4).

 These verses make it clear that a true believer must have firm belief, fear and deep trust in Him.
 This deep faith is shown by praying regularly, and giving generously in God’s way.
 The outcomes and the rewards of such behaviour are mentioned as receiving high status with the Lord, His forgiveness and abundant provisions.

 The Messenger of God (peace be upon him) met Harris ibn Malik and asked him, “how did you spend your morning?”
 He replied, “I spent my morning as a true believer”, the Messenger (peace be upon him) cautioned him and said, be careful with what you say for everything has a reality and what is the reality of your faith?”
 He replied, “I have abandoned the world, my night is spent in worship, I fast during the day and sometimes it is as though I am seeing my Lord on the throne, and on other occasions I see the people of paradise strolling in their gardens and I see the people of hell screaming” (Tabarani).

 The Jackal that pretended to be a Peacock